plutochatapp/pluto/CONTRIBUTING.md

 ## Setup the Project locally

 1. Fork this repository into your Github account.
-2. Clone the forked repository in your local system.
+2. Clone the forked repository in your local system using `git clone -b beta https://github.com/USERNAME/Pluto.git` where `USERNAME` is your actual github username.

+> [!WARNING]
+> Do not use normal `git clone https://github.com/USERNAME/Pluto.git` since it will directly clone the main branch of your forked repository and while the main branch is the stable version of the web app and beta branch is actually the development branch and that is where all the new changes will be committed.

 3. Create a virtual environment *(if needed)*.
 4. Run `pip3 install -r requirements.txt` (or) `poetry install` to install all dependencies for the backend.
 5. Navigate to the `Pluto-Frontend` directory using `cd Pluto-Frontend`.